 I read a lot more poetry (47) than fiction (22) in 2013, and of those, 62% of the poetry was written by women, and 55% of the fiction.
 It’s encouraging to see improvement here.
 I read more literary criticism and books on writing by women than I did previously, though this still accounts for only 42%.
 (NB: Still looking for recommendations for great critics – women or men.)

-Last year I only read one graphic novel by a woman, this year I read 16.1 My graphic novel count (58) overall was way up.
+Last year I only read one graphic novel by a woman, this year I read 16. ((Ok, boosted by reading a lot of Sailor Moon manga, but hey, it’s a start.))
+My graphic novel count (58) overall was way up.
 I was juggling two jobs while in school part-time, and graphic novels are my candy.
 I love them, but even the best tends to be comparatively light reading.
 I’m not surprised by the increase.

 Of the books I read last year, 24 were for review, interview or other books coverage, which is a record for me.
 One I’m already set to beat, as I’ve already read three books for review this January.
-Of those, 16 were written or edited by women.2
+Of those, 16 were written or edited by women. ((I think a part of this is because I recently started doing books coverage for She Does the City, and the focus tends to be female-centric, naturally.))

 I’m getting closer to overall parity, but obviously I need to do more – and be concious about it.
 I’m noticing that a lot of what I read and cover is predominately by white authors, and that’s something that needs to change as well.